 Measure your stress level with Samsung Health

 Stress is a problem that often gets overlooked.
-This could be because many people don't think stress is a big deal, but it may also be due to the fact that there's no standard method for measuring stress.
+This may be because many people don't think stress is a big deal, but it may also be due to the fact that there's no standard method for measuring stress.
 Luckily, with the Samsung Health app, you can measure your stress levels by checking your heart rate and some other factors.
-Keep track of stress to make sure you are maintaining good health.

 Note: To use this feature, your phone must have a heart rate sensor.
-This sensor is not available on all phones, but you can connect a wearable with a heart rate sensor and measure your stress using that.
+This sensor is not available on all phones, but you can connect a wearable device with a heart rate sensor to measure your stress.
 This feature may also not be available on iOS devices.

 Measure your stress on your phone

 Afterwards, your status will be displayed.
-You can enter notes, select your current status, and then tap Save to record the current measurements.
-You can see your different stress levels by tapping Trends.
+You can select your current status and then tap Save to record the measurements.

 For best results